network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

   options:
       num_workers: 100

-If you set up the above folders and files, you're read to write test bundles.
+If you set up the above folders and files, you're ready to write test bundles.

 2. Test Bundle
 --------------

 A test bundle is a YAML-file that is parsed by NUTS.
-It describes which test definitions should be collected and executed and provides data for those tests.
-Such a test bundle contains information on how to run a specific test, such das "ping hosts" or "retrieve information of BGP neighbors".
+It conists of tests that are logically related to each other, e.g. tests that all revolve around "information on BGP neighbors".
+The test bundle describes which test definition should be collected and executed and provides data for those tests.

-Currently only YAML files are supported as test bundle format, but other sources such as other file formats or database entries can be considered in later NUTS versions.
+Currently only YAML files are supported as test bundle format.

 Structure of a Test Bundle
 **************************